schitresh/software_development/languages/ruby/9_modules.md

 # Module methods can be overrided in class
 # Even if module is included after the method in class
-# [Order, OrderDetail, ...]
+Order.ancestors # [Order, OrderDetail, ...]
-Order.ancestors
-Order.process # Preference: Order method, OrderDetail method
+Order.new.process # Preference: Order method, OrderDetail method

 # Can be nested (applies to extend & prepend as well)
 module OrderCategory